Abstractolotl/aztube-app/README.md

 ## Installation

-Download the latest version from the release page. [here](https://github.com/NouCake/aztube-app/releases) Open it with the Installer on your smartphone, maybe you have to allow unsecured Apps or apps from unsecured locations.
+Download the latest version from the release page [here](https://github.com/NouCake/aztube-app/releases).
+Open it with the Installer on your smartphone, maybe you have to allow unsecured Apps or apps from unsecured locations.

 ## Build

-This App is build with flutter for more information about building read [her for Android](https://docs.flutter.dev/deployment/android).
+This App is build with flutter for more information about building read [here for Android](https://docs.flutter.dev/deployment/android).